building-multiagent-systems

 /plugin install building-multiagent-systems@2389-research

-Comprehensive guidance for designing and implementing multi-agent systems with proper coordination, lifecycle management, and production hardening.
+Guides you through designing and implementing multi-agent systems -- coordination, lifecycle management, production hardening.
 Based on patterns from real production systems.

-• Four-layer architecture: Reasoning, orchestration, tool bus, deterministic adapters - foundation for every agent
+• Four-layer architecture -- reasoning, orchestration, tool bus, deterministic adapters

-• Deterministic boundary: Clear separation between LLM reasoning and testable execution
+• Deterministic boundary -- separating LLM reasoning from testable execution

-• Agent collaboration: subagent spawning, tool inheritance, sub-agent as tool pattern
+• Agent collaboration -- subagent spawning, tool inheritance, sub-agent as tool

 • Designing systems where multiple AI agents coordinate